 Melanie was a co-editor of the Journal’s series, Whitewater, a six-volume collection of Journal commentary during the Bill Clinton Administration.
 She was also co-editor of several editions of the Index of Economic Freedom, published annually by the Journal and the Heritage Foundation; the Index evaluates and ranks the world’s economies.

 Melanie spent 10 years in Asia, working for The Wall Street Journal Asia in Hong Kong and, prior to that, for a division of Time-Life Books in Tokyo.
 She received the 2001 Mary Morgan Hewett Award for Women in Journalism from the Friends of the East-West Center in Honolulu.
 The annual award recognizes a journalist who has demonstrated commitment, hard work and expanding influence throughout her career.

 She received a bachelor’s degree from Princeton University and a master’s degree in English from the University of Toronto.
 She was a Gannett Newspaper Foundation Fellow in Asian studies at the University of Hawaii.
-She is a member of the Council on Foreign Relations; a trustee of Princeton in Asia, an internship program in Asia for young graduates of American universities; and a director of the America for Bulgaria Foundation.
+She is a member of the Council on Foreign Relations; a trustee emerita of Princeton in Asia, an internship program in Asia for young graduates of American universities; a member of the Trollope Society; a member of the advisory board of the Human Freedom Program of the George W. Bush Institute; and a director of the America for Bulgaria Foundation.

-Ms. Kirkpatrick is married to Jack David, who is a senior fellow and trustee of the Hudson Institute.
+Ms. Kirkpatrick is married to Jack David, a senior fellow and trustee of the Hudson Institute.